 What is hypoplastic left heart syndrome?

-Hypoplastic left heart syndrome is a medical condition that involves the under-development of the structures of the left side of the heart.
-The degree of under-development can vary from baby to baby but the structures involved usually include the following:
+Hypoplastic left heart syndrome is a medical condition in which the structures of the left side of the heart are underdeveloped.
+The degree of underdevelopment can vary, but the structures involved usually include the following:

-- The left ventricle —This is the large lower left-hand chamber of the heart that pumps oxygen-rich blood out to the body.
-In this syndrome, this chamber is very small and poorly developed, and therefore is unable to provide enough blood flow to meet the body’s needs.
+- The left ventricle: This is the left lower chamber of the heart, which pumps oxygen-rich blood out to the body.
+In hypoplastic left heart syndrome, this chamber is very small and poorly developed, and cannot provide enough blood flow to meet the body's needs.

-- The mitral and aortic valves —The mitral valve is the valve that controls the amount of blood that flows from the left atrium (the upper left-hand chamber of the heart) into the left ventricle.
-The aortic valve is the valve between the left ventricle and the aorta.
-In this syndrome, the valves can be narrowed or closed, hindering the flow of oxygenated blood out to the body.
+- The mitral and aortic valves: The mitral valve directs the oxygenated blood (which comes from the lung) from the left atrium (the left upper chamber of the heart) into the left ventricle.
+The aortic valve is between the left ventricle and the aorta.
+In hypoplastic left heart syndrome, these valves can be narrowed or closed, blocking the flow of oxygenated blood out to the body.

-- The aorta —This is the largest artery in the body.
+- The aorta: This is the largest artery in the body.
 It receives the oxygenated blood from the left ventricle and distributes it to the body.
-In this syndrome, the aorta is small and very narrowed, which can block the flow of oxygenated blood out of the heart and to the body.
+In hypoplastic left heart syndrome, the aorta is small and very narrowed, which can block the flow of oxygenated blood out of the heart and to the body.